agomezboix/fproc/README.md

 Browser fingerprint mitigation system

 ### Disclaimer ###
 This tool is experimental and still in development.
-We work on the basis of the Blink tool [Link](https://github.com/plaperdr/blink-docker).
+We work on the basis of the [Blink](https://github.com/plaperdr/blink-docker) tool.

 ### Requirements ###
 **Docker**, **Python 3** and **gcc** are needed to build the mitigation system.